European shares halt slide as Draghi pledges continued support

 * TD Ameritrade announces pricing of $800 million senior notes offering

-LONDON, Sept 24 European shares halted a two-day slide on Wednesday, helped by supportive comments by the European Central Bank's President, although the mood remained cautious ahead of a key German sentiment survey.
+LONDON, Sept 24 European shares halted a two-day slide on Wednesday, helped by supportive comments from European Central Bank chief Mario Draghi, although the mood remained cautious ahead of a key German sentiment survey.

-Speaking in a French radio interview, ECB's President Mario Draghi said euro zone monetary policy would remain accommodative for a long period and that the goal was to push ultra-low inflation back up closer to the two percent level.
+Speaking in a French radio interview Draghi said the ECB would keep monetary policy loose for as long as it takes to push up inflation in the euro zone from near zero towards the level of just under 2 percent targeted by the ECB.

-Following a raft of worse-than-expected economic data from euro zone countries, including German and French business surveys on the previous day, investors braced for more disappointment when Germany's Ifo business morale index is published at 0800 GMT.
+After a raft of worse-than-expected economic data from euro zone countries, including German and French business surveys on Tuesday, investors were braced for more disappointment when Germany's Ifo business morale index is published at 0800 GMT.

 The Ifo business climate index was expected to have fallen to 105.7 points in September from 106.3 points in the previous month.

-"I think everybody will be careful as there is a real risk of disappointment," Mike Reuter, a broker at Tradition, said.
-(Reporting By Francesco Canepa, editing by Tricia Wright)
+"I think everybody will be careful as there is a real risk of disappointment," said Mike Reuter, a broker at Tradition.

 * TD Ameritrade announces pricing of $800 million senior notes offering